Class Subspace :: sus :: option :: Option

 See also

-which doesn’t update the value if the option already contains Some
+which doesn’t update the value if the option already contains Some.

-over the single item in the
+Produces an Iterator over the single item in the

-, or an empty iterator.
+Option, or an empty iterator.
 If the option holds a value, the iterator

 will return ownership of the value.
 If the option holds a reference, it